SaintRyoh/rabbithole/README.md

 - Appreciate the power of window managers but don't want to deal with the hassle of customizing from scratch.

-- Seek an aesthetically pleasing workspace, but are tired of the rigid, uninspired designs of traditional window managers.
+- Seek an aesthetically pleasing workspace, but are tired of the rigid, or dated appearance of traditional window managers.

 - Want their computer interface to be more than a tool—an extension of their minds, a second brain.